Nasal Congestion and Sinus Pressure: OTC Medicines

 Over-the-counter drugs can also play a role in controlling your symptoms.

 - Decongestants.
-These medicines may help reduce the swelling in your nasal passages and ease the stuffiness and sinus pressure.
+These medicines help reduce the swelling in your nasal passages and ease the stuffiness and sinus pressure.
 They come as nasal sprays, like naphazoline (Privine), oxymetazoline (Afrin, Dristan, Duramist), or phenylephrine (Neo-Synephrine, Sinex, Rhinall).
 They are also available as pills, such as phenylephrine (Lusonal, Sudafed PE, Sudogest PE, and others) and pseudoephedrine ( Sudafed, Sudogest).
 Follow the directions for using them correctly and safely.
 Don’t use an oral decongestant for more than a week without checking with your doctor.
 Don’t use a decongestant nasal spray for more than three consecutive days as it may cause worsening congestion.
-Do not give decongestants to children under 4.
+Do not give decongestants or any over-the-counter cold medicine to children under 4.

 - Pain relievers.
 Although they’re not helpful for nasal stuffiness, pain relievers like acetaminophen (Tylenol), ibuprofen (Advil, Motrin), and naproxen sodium (Aleve) can help ease the pain caused by sinus pressure.
 When taking any over-the-counter medication, be sure to read and follow the label closely and not to take more than the recommended dose.